 The IZIP E3 Brio frame size is 16-inx18-inx20-in—not too large, not too small.
-It’s made of 7005 aluminum alloy, which is more resistant but not as strong as 6061 aluminum alloy on the VoltBike Elegant.
-The IZIP aluminum alloy rear rack and front rear alloy bells are made of the same material.
+It’s made of 7005 aluminum alloy, which is more resistant but not as strong as the 6061 aluminum alloy on the VoltBike Elegant.
+The IZIP aluminum alloy rear rack and front-rear alloy bells are made of the same material.
 IZIP Ergo Comfort grips are made of rubber, but shaped to be comfortable and ergonomic.
 Unfortunately, adjustable pieces like the fenders, chain guard, and pedals are plastic.
 It has a rather rigid seat, but can be changed.
 A great option for trail riding and cruising through inclement weather, read our IZIP E3 peak plus review.

 Performance (Speed & Acceleration)

 The SR Suntour Performance motor and 7-speed Shimano Tourney steal the show.
 With pedal assist, you can reach 20mph.
-It also measures rear wheel speed, pedal cadence and pedal torque to keep your ride smooth.
-The E-Joe Angunn Electric Comfort Bike has a tad more power in its motor.
+It also measures rear wheel speed, pedal cadence, and pedal torque to keep your ride smooth.
+The MotoTec electric trike has a tad more power in its motor.

 Range & Battery

 The 36V 11.6ah lithium-ion battery can push these IZIP electric bikes for 50 miles.
 That makes it an excellent ebike commuting option.
 Do note, however: the LED display SR Suntour is connected to the battery.
-Recharge time sits near 6 hours, which is somewhat long.
+Recharge time sits nearly 6 hours, which is somewhat long.
 If this is too long, read our GenZe ebike review for a model that recharges in half that time.

 IZIP E3 Brio Wrap Up